platformsh/platformsh-docs/docs/src/languages/php/_index.md

 ### Disable functions for security

 A common recommendation for securing PHP installations is disabling built-in functions frequently used in remote attacks.
-By default, Platform.sh does not disable any functions as they all have some legitimate use.
+By default, Platform.sh doesn't disable any functions as they all have some legitimate use.

 If you're sure a function isn't needed in your app, you can disable it.